 The Cayman Homeschoolers Group has worked diligently to create a dedicated homeschooling website which provides everything needed to homeschool in the Cayman Islands.
 It includes the application procedures and documents, curriculum list, resources for tutoring/educational assessments/therapy, how to write your reports, FAQ, etc. You can also sign up to their emailing list so that you can be kept in the know on when any events and gatherings are happening.
 See their website here.

-There are also a growing number of educational programmes for homeschooled students to participate in:
+There are also a growing number of companies and individuals who are helping homeschooled students with specific subjects:

 - High Achievement Academy and have highly qualified and experienced teachers from the UK and USA if you want your child to have additional tutoring in a specific subject.